List of churches in Sør-Hålogaland: Lofoten prosti

 This deanery (prosti) covers four municipalities in the Lofoten island district of Nordland county.
-The deanery is headquartered in the town of Svolvær in Vågan Municipality.
-The deanery was created when the old Lofoten og Vesterålen prosti was divided in two, creating Lofoten prosti in the south and Vesterålen prosti in the north.
+It includes the parishes in the municipalities of Flakstad, Moskenes, Vestvågøy, and Vågan.
+The deanery is headquartered at Svolvær Church in the town of Svolvær in Vågan Municipality.

+The deanery was created on 1 March 1849 when the old Lofoten og Vesterålen prosti was divided in two, creating Lofoten prosti in the south and Vesterålen prosti in the north.

 Vesterålen prosti

 This deanery (prosti) covers six municipalities in the Vesterålen island district of Nordland county.
+It includes the municipalities of Andøy, Bø, Hadsel, Lødingen, Sortland, and Øksnes.
 The deanery is headquartered in the town of Stokmarknes in Hadsel Municipality.

-The deanery was created when the old Lofoten og Vesterålen prosti was divided in two, creating Lofoten prosti in the south and Vesterålen prosti in the north.
+The deanery was created on 1 March 1849 when the old Lofoten og Vesterålen prosti was divided in two, creating Lofoten prosti in the south and Vesterålen prosti in the north.
 On 1 January 2020, the churches in Lødingen Municipality were transferred from the Ofoten prosti to the Vesterålen prosti.

 Ofoten prosti

 This deanery covers three municipalities in the Ofoten district in the northern part of Nordland county: Narvik, Evenes, and Hamarøy.
 The deanery is headquartered in the town of Narvik in Narvik Municipality.

-This deanery is the successor to the old Nordre Salten prosti that was originally created in 1850 when it was split off from the Salten prosti.
+This deanery was created as Nordre Salten prosti in 1850 when the old Salten prosti was divided into Nordre Salten prosti (in the north) and Søndre Salten prosti (in the south).
+On 1 November 1974, the churches in Steigen Municipality were transferred from Nordre Salten prosti to Søndre Salten prosti.
+On the same date, the names of the deaneries were changed.
+"Nordre Salten prosti" was renamed Ofoten prosti and "Søndre Salten prosti" was changed to Salten prosti.
 On 1 January 2020, the churches in Lødingen Municipality were transferred from here to the Vesterålen prosti.